 - 1-800-MEDICARE (1-800-633-4227).
-TTY users should call 1-877-486-2048 (applications), 24 hours a day, 7 days a week; - The Social Security Office at 1-800-772-1213, between 7 am to 7 pm, Monday through Friday.
-TTY users should call 1-800-325-0778; or - Your State Medicaid Office (applications) (See Section 6 of this chapter for contact information).

-If you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.
+TTY users should call 1-877-486-2048, 24 hours a day, 7 days a week; - The Social Security Office at 1-800-772-1213, between 7 am to 7 pm, Monday through Friday.
+TTY users should call 1-800-325-0778; or - Your State Medicaid Office.
+(See Section 6 of this chapter for contact information). - If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.

-• If you already have a document that proves you have qualified for "Extra Help," you can also show it the next time you go to a pharmacy to have a prescription filled.
+If you already have a document that proves you have qualified for "Extra Help," you can also show it the next time you go to a pharmacy to have a prescription filled.
 You can use any one of the following documents to provide evidence to us, or to show as proof at the pharmacy.